 The ISO 14000 family of standards relate to an organisation’s environmental impact.
-ISO 14001 is a management standard you can certify to in order to implement an environmental management systems into your company’s operational framework.
+ISO 14001 is a management standard you can certify in order to implement an environmental management system into your company’s operational framework.
 For a more detailed look at the difference between ISO 14000 and ISO 14001, we’ve explained it here.

 - Who needs ISO 14001 certification?